vaishu-star/delta_demo/README.md

 # delta_demo
-this is git &amp; github class
+this is git &amp; github class.